Fates-List/lynx/api-docs/server-list.md

 If you're reading this, you probably already know what server listing (and slash commands) are.
 This guide will not go over that

+Please see https://lynx.fateslist.xyz/privacy#server-listing first and ensure you are compliant with our rules, otherwise you will be banned.

 ### Slash command syntax

 This guide will use the following syntax for slash commands: ``/command option:foo anotheroption:bar``.
 To specify a list of values (where supported), use ``|``.
 Currently only Autovote Roles supports this

 ### How do I add my server?

 Good question.
-Your server should usually be automatically added for you once you add the bot to your server.
-Just set a description using ``/set field:Description value:My lovely description``.
+Your server is not automatically added for you.
+Instead, ask a server admin to set a description using ``/set field:Description value:My lovely description``.
 If you do not do so, the description will be randomly set for you and it will likely not be what you want.
 You should set a long description using ``/set field:Long Description`` value:My really really long description.
-For really long descriptions, you can also create a paste on **pastebin** and provide the pastebin link as the value
+For really long descriptions, you can also create a attachment and upload that using ``long_value``

 ### What is the 'State' option?